FXinnovation/fx-terraform-module-aws-bootstrap-s3/examples/standard-s3/README.md

-# Standard S3 reposiory for terraform
+# Standard S3 repository for terraform

 Configuration in this directory creates set of S3 resources to be used for terraform’s state files.